 They must serve a minimum of 24 months regardless of the amount of payment received.

-See the bulletin above for more specific and additional information.
+See bulletin in “Application Materials” for more specific and additional information.